MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 Conclusion
 ---------------------
 The results of the simulation show that both OMNET++ and NS3 are powerful network simulators that can be used to analyze different scenarios and network performance.
-While both simulators have their strengths and weaknesses, the results of the simulation indicate
+While both simulators have their strengths and weaknesses, the results of the simulation indicate that both OMNET++ and NS3 are valuable tools and provides valuable insights for network simulation and analysis, and the choice between them will depend on the specific requirements of the project.

-The results of the simulations were analyzed and compared to draw conclusions about the relative performance of the two simulators.
-The findings of this project indicate that both OMNET++ and NS3 are powerful network simulators that can be used to analyze different scenarios and network performance.

 Future work